 In this article, you’ll learn how to enable shutdown event tracker in Windows 10 or Windows 11.
-When the Shutdown Event Tracker is enabled in Windows, users cannot restart or shut down the computer without giving a reason.
-This helps you log the details of why the computer restart was done with a valid reason.
+When the Shutdown Event Tracker is enabled on Windows, users cannot restart or shut down the computer without giving a reason.
+This helps you log the details of why the computer restart was done, with a valid reason.

 Shutdown Event Tracker is a feature that you can use to track the reason for system shutdowns.
 You can then use this information to analyze shutdowns and to develop a more comprehensive understanding of your system environment.

 A common misconception is that Windows servers are the only devices that can display the shutdown event tracker.
 This is not true.
 Even for client OS like Windows 10, Windows 11, you can enable shutdown event tracker.

 By default, Windows 10 or Windows 11 doesn’t display the shutdown event tracker.
 You have to enable the local policy to display the event tracker during shutdown action.
 When you attempt to shut down your Windows 11 computer, notice that the shutdown options appear when you press Alt+F4, but the event tracker is not displayed.

 Listed below are some useful guides that might be of your interest.

 - Configure Shutdown Event Tracker on Local Computer

 - Disable or Prevent Shutdown Option using Group Policy